nuuuwan/news_lk3_data/README.md

 *2025-09-24 17:44:00* · [`adaderanalk`](https://www.adaderana.lk/news/112871/president-hold-talks-with-us-special-envoy-on-south-asia-sergio-gor-in-new-york) · `en`

-President Anura Kumara Dissanayake, who is currently in the United States to attend the 80th session of the United Nations General Assembly, met with US President Donald Trump’s Special Envoy for South and Central Asian Affairs and the Director of the White House Presidential Personnel Office, Sergio Gor in New York.
+President Anura Kumara Dissanayake, who is currently in the United States to attend the 80th session of the United Nations General Assembly has met with US President Donald Trump’s Special Envoy for South and Central Asian affairs and Director of the White House Presidential Personnel Office Sergio Gor in New York.

-The meeting took place at the Office of Sri Lanka’s Permanent Representative to the United Nations, the President’s Media Division said.
+The meeting took place at the Permanent Mission of Sri Lanka to the United Nations in New York.

-During the meeting, attention was drawn to areas of significance to both countries, including trade, commerce, tourism and investment, with discussions focusing on further strengthening cooperation in these sectors.

-President Anura Kumara Dissanayake stated that following an unprecedented economic crisis, Sri Lanka, as a new government with a strong public mandate, is committed to pursuing closer and more productive relations with the United States, with priority placed on building a prosperous economy aimed at sustainable growth.
+President Dissanayake, who arrived in the United States yesterday (23), is scheduled to address the 80th session of the United Nations General Assembly (UNGA) at 3:15 pm US time today (24).

+The President’s flight touched down at John F. Kennedy International Airport at approximately 8:50 a.m.
+US time yesterday.

+Upon his arrival, President Dissanayake was warmly received by Sri Lanka’s Permanent Representative to the United Nations, former Chief Justice and President’s Counsel Jayantha Jayasuriya, along with members of his delegation.

 ...